Grand Canyon Trip Planning & Logistics

 There is electricity at Lee’s Ferry, bathrooms (no showers), and a private river runners camp spot just downstream from the launch ramp.
 It is illegal to camp on the ramp.

 Often, many private, commercial, and science trips rig on the same day at the ramp.
 Use just enough space to complete your rig, on the far downstream end of the ramp.
 Only 2 vehicles from your group are allowed on the ramp at the same time.
-The Ranger should swing by to do your equipment checkout at some point in the afternoon.
+For your equipment & permit check out, the NPS Ranger will either arrive at the launch ramp on the afternoon of your rig day or at the river camp on the morning of your launch day.
 They will want to see all the required equipment, trip leader paperwork and participant list.
 One of the items most closely inspected are your life jackets.
 The PFDs must be in good shape and US Coast Guard approved.
 See the NPS Noncommercial River Trip Regulations below for a list of required equipment.

 The ranger will stop by in the morning promptly at 9 am (AZ time) for orientation.
-This generally happens at your camp or under the shade structure on the ramp.
+This generally happens at your river camp just downstream from the Lees Ferry launch ramp.
 It typically lasts about an hour.
 The ranger will check everyone’s photo ID at the orientation.
 Be sure to remind your group to bring photo ID!

 Valid photo ID for everyone on the trip